 King Zog’s Summer Villa

 This seaside city was also home to the summer residence of His Royal Highness, King Zog, during Albania’s brief modern-day monarchy (this only lasted from 1928 until 1939).
-Albania had a royal family, The House of Zogu, from the.
+Albania had a royal family, The House of Zogu.
 The family produced the first president and the short-lived modern Albanian Kingdom with its only monarch, King Zog, who was partially recognized as king until 1948.

 He built a summer residence just outside of Durrës.
 Perched on a hill, the short 25-minute hike from sea level was fairly easy and gives spectacular lookout points of the city and the Adriatic Sea below.
 The villa itself is currently closed, but nonetheless, the hike to higher ground is worth the breathtaking views.